Q-fid: Quantum Circuit Fidelity Improvement with LSTM Networks: Related Work

 \section{Related Work}

-Quantum gate fidelity and qubit noise are very active topics in NISQ research.
-Randomized benchmarking is one of the earliest protocols developed to characterize and quantify quantum operation error rates \cite{rb_2, rb_1, rb_0}, and remains the most commonly used tool for this purpose today.
-The latest works focus on improving randomized benchmarking to support more quantum operations \cite{rb_4}, and make the protocol more flexible for larger circuits consisting of many qubits \cite{rb_3, rb_5}.
+Randomized Benchmarking is one of the earliest experiments developed to characterize quantum operation error rates \cite{rb_2, rb_1, rb_0}, and remains the most commonly used tool for this purpose today.
+The latest works focus on improving Randomized Benchmarking to support more quantum operations \cite{rb_4}, and make the experiment more flexible for larger circuits consisting of many qubits \cite{rb_3, rb_5}.

-Given the high error rates of quantum gates, quantum circuits must be carefully implemented on real hardware to retrieve more useful measurements.
+A QC must be carefully implemented on real hardware to retrieve useful measurements.
 Early research concentrated on circuit compilation techniques to improve the fidelity of the output.
 For example, using gate scheduling to reduce the number of physical quantum gates or rerouting the CNOT connections to minimize SWAP gates \cite{error_mitigation_0, error_mitigation_1, error_mitigation_2, error_mitigation_3}.
-Recently, however, the research direction has shifted to hardware-specific optimization and noise-aware qubit mapping \cite{allocation, error_mitigation_4, error_mitigation_5, error_mitigation_6}.
+Recently, the research direction has shifted to hardware-specific optimization and noise-aware qubit layout \cite{allocation, error_mitigation_4, error_mitigation_5, error_mitigation_6}.
 Due to the constantly changing device calibration data, quantum circuits have to be transpiled according to the architecture and noise characteristics of the processor in order to achieve the best performance.

 Fidelity estimation is an emerging research field in quantum computing.
-Although it has been proved that estimating the final fidelity from the quantum circuit description itself is hard in general, many works have demonstrated using quantum algorithms to attack this problem and achieving exponential speedup \cite{alg_fid_est_0, alg_fid_est_1}.
-Other approaches like statistical estimation and polynomial fitting were also investigated in \cite{fid_est_2} and \cite{fid_est_3}.
-Using machine learning for fidelity estimation is still a very new area of research.
-While most prior works train a shallow neural network to predict the fidelity of a quantum circuit \cite{fid_est_3, fid_est_4, fid_est_5}, recent papers are expanding to explore different architectures.
-For example, using graph transformer as in \cite{fid_est_6}.
+Although it has been proved that estimating the final fidelity from the QC itself is hard in general, many works have demonstrated using quantum algorithms to attack this problem and achieving exponential speedup \cite{alg_fid_est_0, alg_fid_est_1}.
+Other approaches like statistical estimation and polynomial fitting were also investigated \cite{fid_est_2, fid_est_3}.